Compactifying the rank two Hitchin system via spectral data on semistable curves: The SL(2,C) - and the GL(2,C) -Hitchin system

 \paragraph{\bf The spectral curve} Let $p_K: K \rightarrow X$ be the total space of the canonical bundle and let $\eta: K \rightarrow p_K^*K$ be the tautological section.
 For $q_i \in H^0(X,K^i)$, the \emph{spectral curve} $\Sigma$ is the zero divisor of the characteristic section \be \eta^2 + \eta \cdot p_K^*q_1 + p_K^*q_2 \in H^0(K,p_K^*K^2)\,. \ee The spectral cover $\pi:=p_K|_{\Sigma}: \Sigma \rightarrow X$ is an analytic covering factoring through the involution $\sigma: \Sigma \rightarrow \Sigma$ interchanging the sheets.
 We also write abusively $\eta \in H^0(\Sigma, \pi^*K)$ for the restriction to the spectral cover.
 We also frequently view the tautological section as a section $\lambda \in H^0(\Sigma, K_\Sigma)$.
 The set of branch points is $B = \mathrm{div}(\Delta) \subset X$.
 The section $\eta^\circ:=\eta + \frac12 \pi^*q_1 \in H^0(\Sigma,\pi^*K)$ vanishes on the ramification divisor $\wh{B}=\mathrm{div}(\eta^\circ)$ and is odd with respect to the involution, i.e.\ $\sigma^*\eta^\circ=-\eta^\circ$.

 The spectral curve is smooth if and only if $\Delta$ has simple zeros.
 The corresponding Hitchin fibers are torsors over an abelian variety.
-The following rank two version of the BNR-correspondence is the model for our correspondence statement.
+The following rank two version of the BNR-correspon\-dence is the model for our correspondence statement.
 See \cite{Schaub} for the general version of integral spectral curves, including stability considerations.

 \begin{theorem}[\cite{Hitorigin, BNR}] Let $(q_1,q_2) \in H^0(X,K) \oplus H^0(X,K^2)$ be differentials such that $\Delta$ has simple zeros.
 Then the fiber $\Hit^{-1}(q_1,q_2)$ of the Hitchin map is a torsor over the Jacobian of the spectral cover.